 Hutchison, NationSwell: How are you thinking about AI in this moment?
 Is there a future where it’s a force for good?
 And if so, what does that look like?
 How do we get there?

 Pike, One Mind: It’s not a future where AI becomes a force for good; it’s already here.
-AI is power, and it’s potential.
+AI is power, and it is potential.
 In many ways, it’s like water or money: what matters is how you use it.

 In mental health and well-being, AI offers tremendous opportunity.
-Population-level data show that the burden of untreated mental health conditions is enormous — one of the leading causes of disability worldwide.
-And the vast majority of people with these conditions, whether in high-income countries like the United States or in lower-income countries and communities, are not receiving treatment.
+Population-level data show that the burden of untreated mental health conditions is enormous, one of the leading causes of disability worldwide.
+And the vast majority of people with these conditions, whether in high-income countries like the United States or in lower-income countries and communities in the US, are not receiving treatment.

 There are many reasons for that.
-Stigma remains a barrier, access to care is limited, and AI could help address both.
-It could expand access to information and support in ways that feel more private for people who are hesitant to seek care openly; it could help standardize aspects of care and reduce administrative burdens, like documentation and record-keeping, that take time away from clinicians.
+Stigma remains a barrier, access to care is limited, and AI can help address both.
+It can expand access to information and support in ways that feel more private for people who are hesitant to seek care openly; it can help standardize aspects of care and reduce administrative burdens, like documentation and record-keeping, that take time away from clinicians.
 In those ways, AI has the potential to dramatically increase access and improve how mental health care is delivered.

 But there is also real risk.
 We’ve already seen cases where people turn to tools like ChatGPT or other AI systems for mental health support, even though those systems aren’t trained to manage clinical risk.
 There have been tragic outcomes, which underscores how important it is to approach this thoughtfully.

-More broadly, the companies we work with through One Mind at Work are all grappling with what AI means for their industries and their workforces.
+We are addressing the issue of AI and mental health across all our programs.
+What is ethical use of AI for our One Mind Rising Star Award researchers?
+How can we responsibly support companies that are creating AI-enabled interventions in our One Mind Accelerator?
+How do we bring best practices to this new world of work for the companies we work with through One Mind at Work.
+Workplaces are all grappling with what AI means for their industries and their workforces.
 Jobs will change.
 Some roles may disappear, and new ones will emerge.
 All of us will be working differently in the years ahead.

 So from my perspective, AI brings enormous opportunity and enormous risk.
-The difference will come down to the choices we make now.
+Our future will be shaped by the choices we make now.
 We need to be intentional about building AI in ways that advance our shared aspirations: improving the human condition and strengthening people’s health and well-being.
 And if we see risks emerging, we have a responsibility to act in ways that reduce harm and optimize good outcomes.

 When there is choice, there is risk.
 But there is also the possibility of getting it right.